Skip to content

 for (const block of ctx.blocks) {

-for (const item of block.items) {
+for (const event of block.events) {

-if (item.name === 'EVM.Log') {
+if (event.name === 'EVM.Log') {

-const transfer = handleTransfer(block.header, item.event, evmLog);
+const transfer = handleTransfer(block.header, event);

 transfersData.push(transfer);